 It’s common for puppies to start off with a jet black, chocolate brown, or red coat color, which will begin to change as they grow up.
 More specifically, Cockapoo owners often notice the lightening of their pup’s coat color as they age.
 This is due to the fading gene that comes from the Poodle line.

-What Does F1 and F2 Mean in Cockapoos?
+What do F1 and F2 mean in Cockapoos?

 If you’re thinking of adopting a Cockapoo, you may learn they come in various F types such as F1 and F2.
 The F type will help tell you the parentage and genetic history of your dog.

 Within any new litter of Cockapoos, all puppies look very similar up until five weeks of age.
 During this time, it’s difficult to predict the look and coat of each pup.
 But after five to six weeks, you should have a better idea of what they’ll look like.

 Knowing your pup’s F type can be informative.

 F1 Cockapoo: When a Cocker Spaniel is mated to a Poodle to produce a Cockapoo.
 This is also known as a first-generation cross.